bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 <img src="/assets/images/init_xavier_range.png" style="width: calc(1em * 24);" alt="Range of weights initialized with Xavier's initialization method"/>
 </div>

-[He et al.](https://arxiv.org/abs/1502.01852) (2015) proposed a strategy tailored to networks using the ReLU activation function that, similarly to Xavier initialization, would mantain a stable activation variance throughout the network.
+[He et al.](https://arxiv.org/abs/1502.01852) (2015) propose a strategy tailored to networks using the ReLU activation function that, similarly to Xavier initialization, would mantain a stable activation variance throughout the network.
 Weights are initialized using a Gaussian probability distribution with a mean of 0.0 and a standard deviation of \\(\sqrt \frac{2}{n}\\) where \\(n\\) is the number of inputs to the neuron, while biases are initialized to zero.
 This method is now known as ***He initialization***.

 ```python
 def he(inputs, neurons):